-During the current coronavirus (Covid-19) outbreak the Integrated SEND Service, Specialist Teachers have continued to support schools, settings, pupils and their families in order to achieve the best possible outcomes.
-We are now entering a new phase as to how this support can be provided.
+During the current Coronavirus (Covid-19) pandemic the Integrated SEND Service, Specialist Teachers will continue to support schools, settings, pupils and their families in order to achieve the best outcomes possible.

 We will continue to:

-- deliver telephone contact and advice sessions to enable schools to access advice and support on a range of issues;
+- Run advice sessions to enable schools to access advice and support on a range of issues;

-- provide statutory support for pupils with an EHCP and where appropriate for those without an EHCP– this support may be delivered within a setting or remotely depending on the needs of the individual case and guidelines issued by Government
+- Provide statutory support for pupils with an EHCP – this support may be delivered within a setting or remotely depending on the needs of the individual case and guidelines issued by Government;

-- provide written reports and attend annual review meetings – attendance may be in person following social distancing measures or through remote links
+- Provide reports and attend annual review meetings – attendance may need to be through remote link up following social distancing measures;

-- advise on and model strategies in school, remotely or face to face, to support school and parents in providing education at this time;
+- Provide and model strategies remotely to support school and parents in providing education at this time;

-- provide advice on transition for managing changes in routine, preparing to return to school or a new setting (during lockdown or once lockdown eases)
+- Transition support for managing changes and in preparation for returning to school or a new setting once restrictions are lifted;